 Should You Drink Here Alone?
 Oh yeah.
 My self help book and I (no shame) had a grand ole time.
 Moving to LA was the hardest thing I’ve ever done - and I will insist until the day I die that I hate this garbage city - but part of me loves the feeling of wonder and endless possibility that exist here.
 So, I’m not giving up yet.
 And if any place can make you feel destined for success, it’s a bar called “Good Luck.”

-Steph Sherry is a deadpan New York Jew trying desperately to find good people and good bagels in Los Angeles.
+Stephanie Sherry is an outspoken New York Jew trying desperately to find good people and good bagels in Los Angeles.
 (Word's still out on the bagels.)
 She is a member of the Advanced Improv Program at UCB and a Woman-on-the-Street Host.
 She was named the IOWF's "Best Newcomer Actress" for her starring role in the comedic original series "Sensitive: A Webseries" and recently began doing standup at The Nerdist in LA.
 Loves a classic sour.
 Hates a sour mix.